pyxem/kikuchipy/doc/pattern_processing.rst

     {\sum_{s=-a}^a\sum_{t=-b}^b{w(s, t)}},

 where :math:`a = (m - 1)/2` and :math:`b = (n - 1)/2`.
 The window :math:`w`, a
-:class:`~kikuchipy.filters.Window` object, can be plotted:
+:class:`~kikuchipy.filters.window.Window` object, can be plotted:

 .. code-block::